Loilo/node-promising-drain/README.md

 The drain will instantly start dripping and execute `asyncFunction2` as soon as `asynFunction1` finishes.

+The `pour()` method also returns a promise that will resolve then the function has been executed and be rejected if it definitely won't (e.g. the queue is cleared beforehand).

 **Hint:** Your functions are expected to return promises.
 They'll be wrapped in `Promise.resolve` though, meaning that you can also use synchronous functions returning anything else if you need to.